tomjoht/tomjoht.github.io/pages/general/advertising.md

 title: Advertising
 permalink: /advertising/
 type: page
-last-modified: 2022-03-20
+last-modified: 2022-05-07
 ---

 <img style="float:right; padding-left:15px; max-width: 300px;" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/youradhere.svg" alt="advertising on I'd Rather Be Writing"/>

 I'd Rather Be Writing (idratherbewriting.com) is one of the most popular sites where technical writers and engineers go to stay updated with the latest technical writing news, trends, and information in the industry, especially [API documentation](/learnapidoc/).
 I can help increase your product or service's visibility more than any other technical writing site online.

-In 2022, idratherbewriting.com had 1,535,622 page views, or about 4,207 page views a day.
+During the calendar year of 2022, idratherbewriting.com had 1,535,622 page views, or about 4,207 page views a day.
 For details about site metrics, audience, and popular content, see <a href="/analytics">Site analytics</a>.

 The following sections describe the advertising spaces and options.